AlexBHarley/deepstream.io-website/src/tutorials/core/auth-http-webhook/readme.md

 }
 ```

-The content of `clientData` and `serverData` are up to you, but useful for sending data back to deepstream, with `clientData` available in the `ds.login()` callback and `serverData` sent to the permissions handler.
+The content of `clientData` and `serverData` are up to you, but useful for sending data back to deepstream, with `clientData` available in the `client.login()` callback and `serverData` sent to the permissions handler.

 Start the deepstream server and you should see the authentication type confirmed.